Barry Monaghan

 Barry Monaghan is an Irish Gaelic footballer who plays for Four Masters and also, formerly, the Donegal county team.

 Club

 Monaghan won the Donegal Senior Football Championship with his club in 2003.
 He scored two points in the final against Termon.

 Inter-county

 Monaghan won the All-Ireland Vocational Schools Championship in 1995.

+Alongside Johnny McLoone, Michael Hegarty and Eamon Reddin, he played in a minor team that nearly qualified for the 1996 All-Ireland Minor Football Championship final.

-Monaghan made his Donegal debut in October 2000 in what was Mickey Moran's first game in charge, a league victory at home to Offaly, in which he scored a point.
+Monaghan made his senior Donegal debut in October 2000 in what was Mickey Moran's first game in charge, a league victory at home to Offaly, in which he scored a point.

 He made his championship debut in 2001.

 He played in the 2003 All-Ireland Senior Football Championship semi-final against Armagh.

-He played in the 2006 Ulster Senior Football Championship Final at Croke Park.
+He played in the 2006 Ulster Senior Football Championship final at Croke Park.
 He was a member of the Donegal team that won the National Football League in 2007, playing from the start to the end in the final against Mayo.

 In 2010, he announced he would take a break.
 He returned the following month.

 A serious leg injury ended his career.